 Where does structural racism exist and what is the impact to the University?

 What visible actions can be taken to eliminate racism within the scope of this workstream?

 How do we build alignment and accountability for making the recommended changes?

-How do we build in structures that ensures the work of antiracism is sustainable?
+How do we build in structures that ensure the work of anti-racism is sustainable?

-Co-Chair- Joyce Sackey, Associate Provost and CDO, Health Sciences campuses
+Joyce Sackey, Associate Provost and Chief Diversity Officer, Health Sciences campuses (Co-Chair)

 Maribel Blanco, Executive Associate Dean, Fletcher School of Law and Diplomacy

 Bárbara Brizuela, Dean of Academic Affairs, School of Arts & Sciences